-MATH132 Business Mathematics
+MATH132M Business Mathematics

-Helps students learn the mathematics needed to perform personal and business operations effectively and efficiently.
-Students will use mathematics in applications involving interest, personal finance, loans, taxes, depreciation, insurance, investments, retailing and accounting practices and financial statements.
-Prerequisite: satisfactory placement test scores as defined by mathematics faculty, MATH080 with a grade of "C"or better; or permission of the instructor.
-Offered spring semester only.
+This course is designed to help the student learn the mathematics needed to perform personal and business operations effectively and efficiently.
+Students will use mathematics in applications involving investments, retailing and accounting practices, and financial statements.
+Prerequisites: Successful completion of the course: MATH090M with a grade of "C" or better, satisfactory placement test scores, or permission from the Mathematics Program Coordinator, the Department Chair, or a full time mathematics faculty member.

-MATH135 Numerical Algebra and Trigonometry
+MATH135M Numerical Algebra and Trigonometry

 Provides students with the basic algebra and trigonometry manipulatives to compute solutions in their curricula.
 Algebra topics offered are signed numbers, polynomial operations, solutions of linear equations involving numerical and literal terms, word problems and formula manipulation.
 Trigonometric topics are trigonometric ratios as applied to right triangles and computation of measures in oblique triangles, using the Law of Sines and the Law of Cosines.
-Prerequisite: MATH111 with a grade of "C" or better or permission of the instructor.
+Prerequisite: MATH111M with a grade of "C" or better or permission of the instructor.
 Offered every semester.